raindropio/help/docs/getting-started/import.md

 - [Pinboard](https://pinboard.in/export/)

 ### `CSV`
-Before uploading you need to convert this file into format suitable for Raindrop.
+Before uploading you need to convert CSV file into format suitable for Raindrop.
 [Follow the instructions here](https://csv-to-bookmarks.glitch.me/)

 ### `Pinterest`